Armagh: Sport

 Armagh City Football Club, which plays in the NIFL Championship is the main association football club, and the City of Armagh Rugby Club is the local rugby club.
 Lisanally Rangers F.C. is another football team, playing in the Mid-Ulster Football League.

 Gaelic football is represented by Armagh Harps and Pearse Ógs.
-The local GAA handball club is Eugene Quinn's, named after a player from the Armagh area who died on an attempted swim from Tory Island to the coast of Donegal.
+The local GAA handball club is Eugene Quinn's, named after a player from the Armagh area who died on an attempted swim from Tory Island to mainland County Donegal.
 The local hurling club is Armagh Cúchulainns.

-In 2004 the Royal School, Armagh became only the second team in history to win both the schools' rugby and hockey cups in the same year.
+In 2004, the Royal School, Armagh became only the second team in history to win both the schools' rugby and hockey cups in the same year.

 The Mall in Armagh has a long association with cricket, and is the location of the Armagh Cricket Club clubhouse.

-Armagh Athletics Club was founded in 1969.
-The club organises the Armagh International 5k Road Race annually.
-The race was first organised in 1980 and takes place every February with athletes coming from England, Scotland, Wales, continental Europe and the United States.
+Armagh Athletics Club, which was founded in 1969, organises the annual Armagh International 5k Road Race.
+The race was first organised in 1980.